"Painting is silent poetry, and poetry is a painting that speaks." - Plutarch.

 Richa Navani sends out a powerful message on the inherent strength and resilience of humans through her exploration of the simple leitmotif of a beehive.

-Do see her painting: https://richanavani.com
+Do see her paintings at : https://richanavani.com